ctkelley/SIAMFANLEquations.jl/README.md

            -  Fortran + Julia = __Foolia__
    - Organization of the repo.
 I'm still thinking this through.
 The important thing is that it make sense for the print book.
 I must do this work with the publisher.
    - Questions like "Why isn't Trotsky's method in here?"
 If you object to an algorithmic choice, you'll have to be content to know that I have thought about the algorithm mix pretty carefully and understand this field fairly well.
-   - Questions like "Why doesn't SIAMFANLequations.jl look/work/smell like or use DasKapital.jl?"
+   - Questions like "Why doesn't SIAMFANLequations.jl look/work/smell like and/or use DasKapital.jl?"
 The reasons are that (1) I am neither Karl nor Groucho, (2) this project has a different mission, and (3) I am working hard to limit depencencies.
-   - Philosophy, politics, invitations to debates, ...
+   - Philosophy, politics, opinions, invitations to debates, ...
    - anything else that is not bugs/facts/inconsistencies